Weenen

 Weenen (Dutch for "wept") is the second oldest European settlement in KwaZulu-Natal, South Africa.
 It is situated on the banks of the Bushman River.
 The farms around the town grow vegetables, lucerne, groundnuts, and citrus fruit.

 History

 The plots was laid out in 1839 at the site of a massacre by the Zulus following Voortrekker settlements in the area near the royal kraal of Dingane.
-The Voortrekkers had arrived in the area a year earlier and the towns Dutch name (place of weeping) originates from the massacre of 100 men and women, 185 children and 200 coloured servants.
+The Voortrekkers had arrived in the area a year earlier and the town's Dutch name (place of weeping) originates from the massacre of 100 men and women, 185 children and 200 Khoikhoi servants.
 The settlement was officially surveyed and established in 1841.
-The Bushman River was bridge by the Jubliee Bridge in 1898.
+The Bushman River was bridged by the Jubliee Bridge in 1898.
 In 1910, it became governed by a local board.
 A now-closed narrow gauge railway was built in 1907 to connect the town to Estcourt, 47 kilometres to the west until 1983 and provided an outlet for its produce and was thus called the "Cabbage Express'.